How to Become a Personal Trainer in 5 Simple Steps

 Put it off and you may end up backburnering your goal indefinitely.

-That’s why certain programs, such as NASM, have you set a date right away for this very reason.
+That’s why certain programs have you set a date right away for this very reason.

 Keep in mind, you should be realistic with your date.